yretenai/Shard/README.md

 # Shard

-A SOLID Archive designed for deduplicating blocks of data, specialized for saving multiple versions of the same thing.
+A CAS Archive designed for deduplicating blocks of data, specialized for saving multiple versions of the same thing.